pdfcpu/pdfcpu/form/form_multifill.md

 pdfcpu form multifill in.pdf in.json outDir
 ```

-7. or if you are only interested in a single output file run:
+7. If you are only interested in a single output file run:
 ```
 pdfcpu form multifill -m merge in.pdf in.json outDir
 ```